airvzxf/programming-ground-up-and-under-hood/src/003-IntroductionCh.md

 first to receive notice about the keypress.
 The keyboard sends in *scancodes* to the kernel, which then converts them to the actual letters, numbers, and symbols they represent.
-If you are using a windowing system (like Microsoft Windows or the X Window System), then the windowing system reads the keypress from the kernel, and delivers it to whatever program is currently in focus on the user\'s display.
+If you are using a windowing system (like Microsoft Windows® or the X Window System), then the windowing system reads the keypress from the kernel, and delivers it to whatever program is currently in focus on the user\'s display.

+**Example 1-1.
+How the computer processes keyboard sigals**

     Keyboard -> Kernel -> Windowing system -> Application program

-The kernelkernel also controls the flow of information between programs.
+The kernel also controls the flow of information between programs.
 The kernel is a program\'s gate to the world around it.
 Every time that data moves between processes, the kernel controls the messaging.
 In our keyboard example above, the kernel would have to be involved for the